akrion111/todoApp/README.md

 ![alt text](https://github.com/akrion111/todoApp/blob/master/front_page.png)

-When the document is ready all the days that consist any task are loaded from the database.
+When the document is ready the days that consist any task are loaded from the database.
 By clicking on particular day app performs a call to the backend to retrieve tasks for this particular day from database.

 ![alt text](https://github.com/akrion111/todoApp/blob/master/edit_save.PNG)